- Is the free trial somehow limited?

 Knowing the key a song is in, can help you picking songs that match harmonically.
 This is in essence the basis for a DJ technique called harmonic mixing.
 Songs in the same key, relative, dominant or subdominant keys usually mix well, while others often sound dissonant.
 When creating Matchlists with beaTunes, the Matching Key rule takes exactly these relationships into account when calculating the match quality, helping you to create harmonious mixes.

 Additionally to the musical key names, beaTunes displays their names in Open Key Notation, a numeric mapping of the regular key names, suitable for recognizing matching keys more quickly.
-Starting with beaTunes 4.0.4, you can configure in the general preferences how you want beaTunes to render your keys.
+Starting with beaTunes 4.0.4, you can configure in the general preferences how you want beaTunes to render/display your keys.
+Starting with version 4.5, you can also configure how beaTunes should embed your keys (ID3 TKEY or Open Key Notation) into the key tag.
+For this to work, embedding of non-iTunes/Music field has to be turned on, if you are using an iTunes/Music-based library.
+Furthermore, you can ask beaTunes to copy the key value to the comment field.
+This is done in the configuration of the key analysis task.

 How can I tag songs and why should I?